 - Ready assistance: Online marketplaces offer customer support around the clock

-- Convenient checkout and shipping: These platforms process payments and coordinate shopping on your behalf which for greater ease and conversions.
+- Convenient checkout and shipping: These platforms process payments and coordinate shopping on your behalf which is for greater ease and conversions.

 - Anonymity: Customer loyalty is harder to achieve with online marketplaces.
 Top-notch customer service and perks like free shipping can help you entice repeat purchasing.

 - Competition: Online marketplaces are saturated with buyers.
 Unless you’re selling unique products, it can be hard to acquire customers.

 - Rules and restrictions: Each platform sets its own rules and bans users who overstep them.

 - Free shipping: Today’s shoppers are allergic to paying for shipping, and platforms like Etsy are penalizing merchants who don’t.
 If you don’t pay for shipping on Etsy, the platform limits your visibility in the search results, which are the main way buyers find sellers.
 Be prepared to shoulder the added costs of free shipping.

 Now that you know the pros and cons of selling on online marketplaces, it’s up to you to decide if you want to take the next step in selling your products.
 The potential advantages of selling on online marketplaces will vary depending on sellers, however, don’t let that sway you from selling.